-- 1. No walking, running, or riding on the course. - 2.
+- 1. No walking, running, or riding on the course for a sustained duration. - 2.
 No running or riding alongside the course or alongside a student athlete while they are racing. - 3.
 No providing food, water, or support outside of the feed zones. - 4.
 Spectators and their animals must not interfere with racers in any way.